What is KSDS?

-KSDS began as Kansas Specialty Dog Service and was incorporated as a non-profit with assistance from the State of Kansas Department of Rehabilitation Services and additional support from individual donors.
-KSDS has celebrated over 25 years of service and has placed over 500 assistance teams.
+In 1990, KSDS began as Kansas Specialty Dog Service and was incorporated as a non-profit.
+The organization was established with assistance from the State of Kansas Department of Rehabilitation Services and from individual donors.
+Today, KSDS has celebrated over 30 years of service and 600+ assistance dog teams placed in 36 states.

-Located in Washington, Kansas, the KSDS campus includes the Administration Building, Canine Housing Unit, Training Building West, Training Building East, Agility Center and student housing.
+Located in Washington, Kansas, the KSDS campus includes the Administration Building, Canine Housing Unit, East Training Building, West Training Building, Agility Center, and six-plex and duplex apartments.

 How KSDS Works

-After one year of successful team work, the graduate is given full ownership of their canine partner.
-The KSDS training staff provides on-going training support to all graduate teams including a group Graduate Retreat each year on the KSDS campus as well as individual help as needed.
-KSDS has trained and maintained over 500 teams (guide, service, facility).
+After returning home, the KSDS training staff provides on-going training support to all graduate teams including a group Graduate Retreat each year on the KSDS campus, as well as individual help, as needed.
+KSDS has trained and maintained over 600 teams (guide, service, facility).
 As a 501(c)(3) non-profit organization, KSDS operates entirely on donations and no tax dollars are used to support these programs.